Samer-Alnajjar/data-structures-and-algorithms/javascript/linked-list/README.md

 ## API
 <!-- Description of each method publicly available to your Linked List -->

-Insert() => function add nodes into the linked list. includes(value) => function check if the passed value is in the linked list. toString() => function will print all the values inside the linked list. append(value) => function will add a node to the end of the linked list. insertAfter(value, newVal) => function will search for the value and add a new node with the newVal after the matched value. insertBefore(value, newVal) => function will search for the value and add a new node with the newVal before the matched value.
+- Insert() => function add nodes into the linked list.
+- includes(value) => function check if the passed value is in the linked list.
+- toString() => function will print all the values inside the linked list.
+- append(value) => function will add a node to the end of the linked list.
+- insertAfter(value, newVal) => function will search for the value and add a new node with the newVal after the matched value.
+- insertBefore(value, newVal) => function will search for the value and add a new node with the newVal before the matched value.

+Worked with:
+- Omar
+- Ruba
+- Bayan